amithkoujalgi/amithkoujalgi/docs/intro.md

 # Intro

-Software Engineer with over 11 years of experience in designing and developing distributed systems and cloud-based software products.
+I'm a software engineer with over 11 years of experience in designing and developing distributed systems and cloud-based software products.
 Adept at leading development teams, mentoring junior engineers, and implementing agile methodologies.
 With a strong background in both startup environments and enterprise software, I bring a customer-first mindset and a passion for emerging technologies.
 An active open-source contributor and tech enthusiast, I am driven to leverage my